YSHebron/cs140-project2-multigrep/README.md

 To make use of the provided test directory:
 1. Launch `wsl` on a terminal.
 2. `cd` to the root directory of this project.
 3. Enter `gcc multithreaded.c -lpthread -o multithreaded`.
 This compiles the file as an executable named `multithreaded`.
 Note the POSIX multithreading tag.
 Other filenames could be used.
-Important, this program has the following execution format:
+This program has the following execution format:
 ```shell
 ./multithreaded <number_of_threads> <root_directory> <search_string>